-Areas immediately adjacent to the project location are predominantly rural.
+Location 2 has been dropped from further consideration as part of this project.
+Areas immediately adjacent to the previously considered project location are predominantly rural.
 Commercial and residential development is generally set back from the highway and partially screened by vegetation.
-The existing Ford car dealership to the east of the project location is a feature that stands out in the rural landscape.
+The Ford car dealership to the east of the previously considered project location is a feature that stands out in the rural landscape.
 There are partial views of the coastal hills in the background, resulting in a moderate visual quality.
-Caltrans proposes a VMS, utility cabinets, and 100 feet of MGS, which would be installed adjacent to the dealership.
-The VMS would be more visible when lighted.
-However, the VMS would be turned off the majority of the time and would only be lighted to convey emergency and incident-related information to the traveling public.
-The wooden poles to which the VMS panel would attach would blend in with the surrounding area.
+Caltrans originally proposed a VMS, utility cabinets, and 100 feet of MGS, which would have been installed adjacent to the dealership.
+The VMS would have been more visible when lighted.
+However, the VMS would have been turned off most of the time and would only be lighted to convey emergency and incident-related information to the traveling public.
+The wooden poles to which the VMS panel would have attached to would have blended in with the surrounding area.

-The VMS, utility cabinets, and MGS are in character with existing signage, utility lines, and other built features in this location.
-Both highway travelers and highway neighbors are anticipated to have a moderate to low response to the proposed changes, as the sign would be placed in an area that already has many structures.
-The new elements will be noticeable; however, they will be framed within a view that has elements typical for developed commercial areas.
-Any resulting visual impact is expected to be from a moderate to low response.
-Therefore, the VMS would not affect scenic views and is not expected to substantially degrade the existing visual character or quality of public views of the site and its surroundings.
-For these reasons, impacts would be less than significant.
+The VMS, utility cabinets, and MGS previously considered would have been in character with existing signage, utility lines, and other built features in this location.
+Both highway travelers and highway neighbors would have been anticipated to have a moderate to low response to the proposed changes, as the sign would be placed in an area that already has many structures.
+The new elements would have been noticeable; however, they would have been framed within a view that has elements typical for developed commercial areas.
+Any resulting visual impact would have been expected to be from a moderate to low response.
+Therefore, the VMS would not have affected scenic views and would not have been expected to substantially degrade the existing visual character or quality of public views of the site and its surroundings.
+For these reasons, impacts would have been less than significant.